jfeldman396/EHQL-Impute/README.md

   the margin adjustment.
-This is strongly recommended for all levels of auxiliary information, and especially when auxiliary information is extremely sparse, as it propagates uncertainty about each $F_{j}$ which is beneficial for prediction and imputation
+This is strongly recommended for all levels of auxiliary information, and especially when auxiliary information is extremely sparse, as it propagates uncertainty about each $F_{j}$ which is beneficial for prediction and imputation.
+By default, the function specifies a evenly spaced grid of 15 points across
+  $Y_{j}^{obs}$ and the model learns the intermediate quantiles of at the occupied bins.
 - **nImps**: The number of completed data sets to create
 - **nsamp**: Number of iterations for the MCMC
 - **burn**: Burn-in iterations for the MCMC